Application Whitelisting: What You Need to Know

 Malicious software payloads (malware) such as ransomware or keyloggers will be unable to execute if not whitelisted by the admin.

-End users may often try installing insecure or unlicensed programs on their systems.
-If these applications or programs are not on the whitelist, individuals won’t be able to install them, and IT departments will be immediately informed about it.
+End users often may try to install insecure or unlicensed programs on their systems.
+If these applications or programs are not on the whitelist, individuals won’t be able to install them and IT departments will be immediately be informed about it.

 This is why enterprises need to be very cautious in ensuring no applications allowed in their network should have any room for a malicious attack.
 IT admins can exercise control by resorting to whitelisting applications.